unpaper/unpaper/README.md

 settings according to the requirements of the input.
 Each processing step can also be disabled individually for each sheet.

-Input and output files can be in either .pbm, .pgm or .ppm format, thus generally in .pnm format, as also used by the Linux scanning tools scanimage and scanadf.
+Input files can be in many format, depending on the support coming from [libav](https://libav.org).
+PNM/PBM/PGM format (as used by scanning tools such as `scanimage` and `scanadf`) are fully supported.
+Basic support for some variants of TIFF and PNG files is also present.

+Ouput files are generated in PNM rawbits format.
 Conversion to PDF can e.g. be achieved with the Linux tools pgm2tiff, tiffcp and tiff2pdf.